gjadi-mej/Test-rst-rendering/tests/ui/README.rst

 **Configuration**

 ``LLDisplay`` implementation is written to target a LCD with a specific BPP (bits-per-pixel).
-This value is also available in MicroEJ platform configuration project in order to build a platform with the corresponded graphical engine (see ``display/display.properties``).
+This value is also available in MicroEJ Platform Configuration project in order to build a MicroEJ Platform with the corresponded graphical engine (see ``display/display.properties``).
 The UI qualification bunble tests require this value.
 So a function must be implemented to run UI tests.